epage/cargo-script-mvs/0000-rust-script.md

 **Interoperability:**

 One angle to look at including something is if there is a single obvious solution.
-While there isn't in the case for `cargo-shell`, there is enough of a subset of one that by standardizing that subset, we allow greater interoperability between solutions (e.g.
+While there isn't in the case for `cargo-eval`, there is enough of a subset of one that by standardizing that subset, we allow greater interoperability between solutions (e.g.
 [playground could gain support](https://users.rust-lang.org/t/call-for-contributors-to-the-rust-playground-for-upcoming-features/87110/14?u=epage)